-The Young Academy has appointed ten new members of which EEMCS scientist Cynthia Liem.
-The organization has a total of fifty members.
+The Young Academy has appointed ten new members, including EEMCS scientist Cynthia Liem.
+The organisation has a total of fifty members.
 Annually ten members leave to make place for new members.
 Scientists on every subject that were promoted less than ten years ago and have proven themselves in their scientific field are eligible for one of the fifty coveted spots.

 Cynthia Liem is a scientist in the intelligent systems department, a member of the multimedia computing group and a classical pianist.
 Within the Young Academy, Liem wants to commit herself to increasing digital literacy and making data driven science and decision making more accessible for a broader audience.
 That Liem was a promising scientist did not go unnoticed for long.
 In 2008 she was awarded with the Google Anita Borg Scholarship.